HumanIntiative/yii-remember-gridview/README.md

-yii-remember-filters-gridview
+Yii Remember Gridview
 =============================

-The ERememberFiltersBehavior Yii extension adds up some functionality to the default possibilites of CActiveRecord/Model implementation.
+The ZRememberGridViewBehavior Yii extension adds up some functionality to the default possibilites of CActiveRecord/Model implementation.

 It will detect the **search** scenario and it will save the filters from the GridView.
 This comes handy when you need to **remember them between navigation** during page changes.
 For lot of navigation and heavy filtering, this functionality can be activated by just a couple of lines.